Jublis91/soppela_webpage/README.md

 Set the following environment variables before running the server:

+ - `JWT_SECRET` – secret key used to sign and verify JSON Web Tokens.
  - `EMAIL_USER` – email address used to send messages.
  - `EMAIL_PASS` – app password or SMTP password for the above account.

 Optional:
 - `NODE_ENV` – set to `production` to disable development middleware.